Master of Fine Arts in TV + Screenwriting

 Our mission is to bring more female and underrepresented voices – and female-focused stories – into mainstream media while studying film with a female gaze.

 You have stories to tell.
 We’re here to make it happen.
 In our co-ed courses, you'll learn from some of the best working writers in the industry.
 Four 10-day workshops in Hollywood + online courses = your two-year MFA.
-Add your name to the remarkable record of success shared by our alumni, who have now written on shows such as Ramy, 13 Reasons Why, Seal Team, Generations and The Equalizer.
+Add your name to the remarkable record of success shared by our alumni, who have now written on shows such as Ramy, 13 Reasons Why, Seal Team, Generations, Station 19 and The Equalizer.

 Top 15 Affordable Master's Degree in Film Studies Online Programs.